andrelohmann/silverstripe-apptemplate/README.md

 ## Overview
-The module provides a template to start from, when writing a new Silverstripe Application without using the regular Silverstripe Installer.
+The module provides a template to start from, when writing a new Silverstripe Application without using the regular Silverstripe Installer or the CMS Module.

 It recommends to use composer to install all necessary Modules for special kinds of Applications.

-This framework Module was patched with the fixes from andrelohmann/silverstripe-framework-fixes
+This framework-fixes are patching the silverstripe/framework module with some bugfixes and some error handling for nicer 404 Error Pages.

+Feel free to modify the app_* Folders to your needs.

 ## Installation